Part 3: Semi-Comprehensive CFD Software

 Numeca was founded in the early 1990’s by Professor Charles Hirsch as an offshoot of The Fluid Mechanic Department of Vrije Universiteit Brussel.
 Interestingly enough, Professor Hirsch wrote my graduate school text books on CFD—Numerical Computation of Internal and External Flows: Volumes 1 & 2, and if you want to learn more about Numeca from him, you can listen to this interview done by Robin Knowles of Talking CFD.
 Numeca was founded at a time when several multi-purpose/general CFD tools were already available, but it differentiated itself by allowing users to focus on specific CFD applications rather than being forced to use one of the all-purpose software packages available at the time.
 Each specialized package called FINE (for Flow Integrated Environment) used a specialized CFD solver along with pre and post-processing tools wrapped inside a GUI and included varieties such as a structured solver FINE/Turbo (for internal turbomachinery apps), a specific solver FINE/Marine (dedicated to problems including free surface, mesh adaption and automatic refinement, and degrees of freedom), an unstructured solver FINE/Open (general industrial applications), and FINE/Acoustics, among others.

 However, in late 2017, Numeca released a multi-purpose CFD package of its own called OMNIS, seeking to appeal to a wider range of users from tinkerers and designers to product and process engineers to Ph.D. level CFD gurus and superusers.
 OMNIS was created with the goal of providing the user a more streamlined approach to tackling a wider range of CFD problems ranging from quick-running, front-end analysis where accuracy may be less important than speed/computational time to highly complex, high-fidelity models that can take weeks of CPU-time spread across multiple cores in the cloud.
+Following the 2021 acquisition by Cadence Design Systems, Numeca’s OMNIS has been rebranded integrated into the Fidelity CFD suite, though it retains its focus on turbomachinery and marine applications.
+What was once called "OMNIS" is now the Fidelity CFD Platform.
+Solvers like OMNIS/Turbo and OMNIS/Marine are now found under the Fidelity Turbo and Fidelity Marine banners.
+You might still see "Omnis" in deep technical menus or legacy documentation, but Cadence now refers to it exclusively as the Fidelity environment.

 Basic Interface & Workflow

-In general, the workflow for getting an analysis up and running within OMNIS is straightforward and intuitive, even for beginners without much training.
+In general, the workflow for getting an analysis up and running within Fidelity is straightforward and intuitive, even for beginners without much training.
 The user interface features a file tree on the left, a properties window that pops up based on the file tree selection, and the main graphics window in the center.
-At the bottom-center of the graphics window, a very helpful “navigation” tool/ work-flow widget displays the current stage/view of the project as well as the previous and future steps that must be marched through in order to run a study.
+At the bottom-center of the graphics window, a very helpful “navigation” tool/work-flow widget displays the current stage/view of the project as well as the previous and future steps that must be marched through in order to run a study.
 The navigation widget is shown below and includes each step in a nice sequential fashion - Geometry, Domain, Mesh, Simulation, and Results.
 Just above the navigation workflow, a pie control panel shows available features/options that can be useful.
 The options in the pie control panel change depending on the active workflow step.

 As the analyst steps through each stage of the progression, the geometry, mesh, etc. can be set up as needed, and you can jump back a step or two if something needs adjusting or if a setting was forgotten without losing any settings.
 Below, I’ll touch on each step briefly.